-Audit Phases CISA Exam Notes, 36 Practice Questions
+Audit Phase CISA Exam Notes, 36 Practice Questions

 The IS audit process is a structured approach used by an IS auditor to plan, execute, report, and follow up on an audit engagement.
 For CISA, audit phases are important because many questions test what the auditor should do FIRST, BEST, NEXT, or MOST appropriately at each stage.